-We have introduced PRISM, a tool to build and analyse probabilistic systems which supports three types of models (DTMCs, MDPs and CTMCs) and two probabilistic logics (PCTL and CSL).
-Several DTMC and CTMC analysis tools are available, for example MARCA [29] and TIPPtool [19], which do not allow logic specifications and instead support steady-state and transient analysis.
-Of the two probabilistic model checking tools that we are aware of, ProbVerus [4] only supports DTMCs and a subset of PCTL, whereas $\mathsf{E} \vdash \mathsf{MC}^2$ [20] only supports the model checking of CTMCs using CSL specifications.
+We have introduced PRISM, a tool to build and analyse probabilistic systems which supports two types of models (MDPs and CTMCs) and two probabilistic logics (PCTL and CSL).
+Several CTMC analysis tools are available, for example MARCA [28] and TIPPtool [16], which do not allow logic specifications and instead support steady-state and transient analysis.
+Of the two probabilistic model checking tools that we are aware of, ProbVerus [4] only supports DTMCs and a subset of PCTL, whereas E⊢MC2 [17] only supports the model checking of CTMCs using CSL specifications.
 PRISM is the only model checking tool which allows the quantitative model checking of MDPs.

 The development of PRISM is an ongoing activity.
-In the near future we plan to consider extensions of PCTL for expressing expected time and long run average properties [14] and of CSL to include rewards [6].
+In the near future we plan to consider extensions of PCTL for expressing expected time and long run average properties [12].
 We are also in the process of making efficiency improvements to the tool, in particular to the hybrid engine.
-Details of this work will be available in [25].
+Details of this work will be available in [24].